Can paying off collections raise your credit score?

 How Do Collections Affect Credit?

-The collection of debts can have a major impact on your credit score, and Fannie Mae has several policies requiring that you pay off any outstanding balances prior to closing for financing.
+The collection of debts can have a major impact on your credit score, and Fannie Mae has several policies requiring that you pay off any outstanding balances before closing for financing.

 When you settle or pay off a collections account, it will end the harassing phone calls and letters from that debt collector.
 You also need to make sure your credit reports reflect this change so there is no chance for them going after any more money out of pocket due to their previous harassment tactics being ineffective!